E-values as unnormalized weights in multiple testing: Differential gene expression based on RNA-Seq and Microarray data

-We consider the following variants of Benjamini-Hochberg (BH) with weights: \begin{enumerate*}[(i)] \item Unweighted BH that only uses the p-values $p_k$ (and weights $w_k=1$, thus ignoring the information in the e-values). \item E-value weighted BH procedure (ep-BH) with e-values as unnormalized weights $w_k = e_k$.
-Figure~\ref{fig:rnaseq_microarray_histograms}C shows a histogram of the combined p-values $(p_k/e_k) \land 1$ that are used as input for ep-BH. \item Weighted BH with normalized e-value weights, i.e., $w_k = K\cdot e_k/\sum_{\ell=1}^K e_{\ell}$. \item Independent hypothesis weighting (IHW) BH~\citep{ignatiadis2021covariate, ignatiadis2016data} that learns a data-driven mapping from e-values to normalized weights, that is, $w_k = \widehat{W}_k(e_k)$ such that $\sum_{k=1}^K w_k = K$. \end{enumerate*} We also apply single index modulated (SIM) BH~\citep{du2014single}, a multiple testing procedure that takes two p-values $p_k, p_k'$ per hypothesis as input (instead of a p-value and an e-value).\footnote{We let $p_k'$ be the p-value returned from the Microarray analysis using \emph{limma} (Supplement~\ref{appendix:evalues_for_microarrays}).} As such, this procedure cannot be directly compared to the aforementioned weighted procedures, but serves as a reference point.
-SIM applies the Benjamini-Hochberg procedure to the combined p-values $p_k(\theta) = \Phi(\cos(\theta)\Phi^{-1}(p_k) + \sin(\theta)\Phi^{-1}(p_k'))$, where $\Phi$ is the standard normal distribution function and $\theta \in [0, \, \pi/2]$ is chosen in a data-driven way (the same for all $k$).
+We consider the following variants of weighted p-BH: \begin{enumerate*}[(i)] \item Unweighted p-BH that only uses the p-values $P_k$ (and weights $w_k=1$, thus ignoring the information in the e-values). \item E-value weighted p-BH procedure (ep-BH) with e-values as unnormalized weights $w_k = E_k$.
+Fig.~\ref{fig:rnaseq_microarray_histograms}C shows a histogram of the combined p-values $(P_k/E_k) \land 1$ that are used as input for ep-BH. \item Weighted p-BH (wBH) with normalized e-value weights, i.e., $w_k = K\cdot E_k/\sum_{\ell=1}^K E_{\ell}$. \item Independent hypothesis weighting (IHW) BH~\citep{ignatiadis2021covariate, ignatiadis2016data} with p-values $P_k$ and the e-values $E_k$ as side-information (see Section~\ref{subsec:choice_of_weighting_function} for a brief description of the method).
+We use the implementation of independent hypothesis weighting \citep[``IHW Grenander'']{ignatiadis2021covariate} in the R/Bioconductor package ``IHW'' that stratifies hypotheses according to the side-information into $\lfloor K/1500 \rfloor$ groups of equal size. \end{enumerate*}

+We also consider two approaches that take two p-values $P_k, P_k'$ per hypothesis as input (instead of a p-value and an e-value). $P_k$ is the RNA-Seq p-value as above and $P_k'$ is the p-value returned from the microarray analysis using \texttt{limma} (Supplement~\ref{appendix:evalues_for_microarrays}).
+These approaches are the \begin{enumerate*}[(i)] \item[(v)] p-BH procedure applied to the Fisher combination p-values (Fisher), and \item[(vi)] single index modulated (SIM) p-BH~\citep{du2014single}, which applies p-BH to $P_k(\hat{\theta})$, where $P_k(\theta) := \Phi\{\cos(\theta)\Phi^{-1}(P_k) + \sin(\theta)\Phi^{-1}(P_k')\}$ and $\Phi$ is the standard normal distribution function. $\hat{\theta}$ is selected as the index $\theta \in [0, \pi/2]$ that maximizes the number of discoveries of p-BH applied to $(P_k(\theta))_{k \in \mathcal{K}}$.
+(Single index modulated p-BH controls the false discovery rate asymptotically, but there is no finite-sample guarantee due to the data-driven choice of $\hat{\theta}$.) \end{enumerate*}